Quality & Safety

 Pressure Ulcers

-Charlotte Hungerford Hospital revamped our Wound Care program in 2009 to include a more rigourous prevention and surveillance program.
+Charlotte Hungerford Hospital revamped our Wound Care program in 2009 to include a more rigorous prevention and surveillance program.
 This included education for all staff on evidence based wound prevention strategies, surveillance of wounds and treatment of wounds.
 We instituted a “Wound Wednesday” to increase our surveillance of developing wounds in order to institute advanced prevention strategies.
 We participate in a quarterly pressure ulcer incidence and prevalence study by an outside firm, and are happy to report that our quality data has demonstrated a decrease in the number of wounds developed within our facility.

 Patient Fall Prevention